Humor-Research/Humor-detection/task_3/README.md

 **Part 4**

-This subtask evaluates the predicted labels from subtask 3 by calculating the ratio of humorous (positive class) predictions.
+This subtask evaluates the predicted labels from subtask 3 by calculating the fraction of humorous (positive class) labels.

 For run on SLURM server use: